-We walk to a small cubicle, and she says,"What is your date of birth, Mr Thornhill?"
-I tell her.
-I stand on the scales, she measures my hight and takes my blood pressure.
-I return to the waiting area.
-It isn't crowded.
-No more than a dozen of us sit here, each looking bored.
-There is a constant flow of people walking through the area: Nurses hurrying to somewhere else, patients wandering through and looking lost, doctors on important missions, porters pushing wheel chairs containing slumped elderly people.
+I returned to the waiting area.
+It wasn't crowded.
+No more than a dozen of us sat there.
+Each looking bored.
+There was a constant flow of people walking through the area; nurses hurrying to somewhere else, patients wandering through and looking lost, doctors on important missions, porters passing by pushing wheelchairs with elderly people slumped untidily in them.

 "I've put on weight."
 I tell Heather, "I'm not too pleased about that."

 "Better than losing it in your condition, isn't it?"

 The actual biopsy took about half an hour.
 Dr Nimako warned me before he started the procedure that he might accidently touch one of my ribs,"And that might cause some discomfort."

 He did.
 When he said 'discomfort' what he meant was pain.

 Ir hurt like hell.
 Apart from that the procedure wasn't too bad.
 After several minutes he said, "I've taken a few samples, I think that will be enough."